ogrisel/parallel_ml_tutorial/README.md

 watch the output display directly under the cell and the cursor move on to the next cell.
 Go to the "Help" menu for links to the notebook tutorial.

-TODO: add links to online rendered versions as well

 Credits
 =======